teodly/barnard/README.md

 barnard is a terminal-based client for the [Mumble](https://mumble.info) voice chat software.

-This FORK adds two new features:
+This FORK adds three new features:

 - the -tx flag will cause barnard to start transmitting as soon as it is launched.
 - the -channel flag will cause barnard to join the given channel.
+- display help text on startup

 Example:
 ````